 La cucina ebraica del mezzogiorno

 Jews have been in Italy 1,200 years longer than Yiddish has even been a language.
-So, why then, is so little known about Italian Jews?
+So, why then, is so little known about this compelling element of Italian food and wine?

 Taught in: English.